REMIT Forum 2017

 REMIT Forum 2017 was held on the scheduled date on 7 June in Cluj-Napoca, with the purpose to make it easier for ACER and the European Commission to clarify the REMIT to the European energy businesses and to provide the needed responses.

-Unfortunately, this time ACER did not reply to EEU’s invitation, claiming hat they did not have enough human resources to participate in external events, whereas the REMIT specialist from the European Commission replied that the European Commission was only involved in the process of elaboration REMIT and its implementation and left the other handling activities to ACER.
+Unfortunately, this time ACER did not reply to EEU’s invitation, claiming that the Agency does not have enough human resources to participate in external events, whereas the REMIT specialist from the European Commission replied us that the European Commission was only involved in the process of elaboration REMIT and its implementation and left the other handling activities to ACER.

 REMIT Forum 2017 provided information about the ARIS system, reasons for the investigation cases that can be identified by ACER and sent to national authorities to decide upon pursuing further investigations; there were also inquiries and discussions about documents, procedures, other information that the participants deemed useful.